 How to Make Dairy-Free Eggnog for the Holidays

 Eggnog is a drink you either love or hate; rarely do people ever have mixed feelings about it.
-But during the holidays, it’s likely to make an appearance on your table or in a number of cheesy rom-com Christmas movies that you just can’t seem to turn away from.
+But during the holidays, it’s likely to make an appearance in a pitcher on your table or in a number of cheesy rom-com Christmas movies that you just can’t seem to get away from.

-Whether you’re a carnivore or herbivore, Detroit-based vegan pop-up restaurant Street Beet has a recipe for the jolly drink that is sure to lift your spirits.
+Whether you’re strictly plant-based or just looking for a twist on this holiday classic, Detroit-based vegan pop-up restaurant Street Beet has a recipe that is sure to lift your spirits.
 Along with seasonal eggnog, Street Beet’s menu offers a variety of vegan fast food dupes with clever names like the “Supreme Crunchywrap."

 Branching out from fast food mocks, the founders of Street Beet said they started delving into nostalgic foods that you usually wouldn’t see made vegan, like eggnog.